-– 109.741 (59,741 children, 160 children with disabilities and 50.000 families) were trained about sex related risks, abuse prevention and reproductive health at school.(In cooperation with Mekong Plus, An Duong and Thien Chi)
+– 109.901 (59,741 children, 160 children with disabilities and 50.000 families, including ethnic minority groups) received prevention education on reproductive health, sexual abuse and exploitation, human trafficking, risks of unsafe migration, domestic violence, use of drugs….(In cooperation with NGos: Mekong Plus, An Duong and Thien Chi)

 – 708 children at risk were prevented from being victims of sexual exploitation.

-–5.538 children, women and men victims of trafficking received AAT support.
+–5.543 children, women and men victims of trafficking supported.

-—1,066 beneficiaries were reintegrated with a sustainable job or to open their business.
+– 1,066 beneficiaries reintegrated with a sustainable job or business.

-— 606 victims of international trafficking benefited of AAT Vietnam network facilities for rescue and repatriation.
+– 606 victims of international trafficking supported for rescue and repatriation.

 – 8,637 medical examinations or surgery interventions and 1,302 psychology assessment provided.